 While the water heats and the udon cooks, prepare the chicken and vegetables.

 - Cut a small corner from the chicken packaging and drain off any excess liquid.
 Transfer to a plate; pat dry with a paper towel.
 Season generously with salt and pepper.

 - Trim the ends from the celery; thinly slice the celery on the diagonal.

 - Peel and coarsely chop enough yellow onion to measure 1 cup.

 - Remove the stems, ribs, and seeds from the red and green bell peppers; cut the peppers into 1-inch pieces.

 - Trim the root ends from the scallions; thinly slice the scallions on the diagonal, keeping the white and green parts separate.

 - In a small bowl, using a whisk or fork, mix together the arrowroot powder and chicken broth to form a slurry.

-While the chicken and vegetables cook, prepare the cilantro.
+When the chicken and vegetables are almost done, chop the cilantro.